Taking a closer look in the Activity Trends graph, can shed light on how users learn overtime.

 The exported Users table provides comprehensive analytics that can be used for grading, for example:

-Participation - students can be graded for the comments\ questions\ ideas\ answers & thoughts they are sharing:
+- Participation - learners can be graded for the comments\ questions\ ideas\ answers & thoughts they are sharing:

-Thumbs Up badges - for example: a students that got more than 5 Educator's Thumbs Up gets extra credit
+- Thumbs Up badges - for example: a learner that got more than 5 Educator's Thumbs Up gets extra credit